-Her works have screened at all major festivals including Sundance, SXSW, Berlinale, and the Venice Biennale, and have been exhibited around the world at galleries and museums including Lincoln Center, the V&A Museum, Miami Art Basel, and Carnegie Hall.
+Baldwin’s multidisciplinary approach to creation, moving image and self awareness has built a background with films in festivals like Sundance, Berlinale, SXSW and La Biennale di Venezia.
+Her work has also been exhibited around the world at venues including Lincoln Center, the V&A Museum, and Carnegie Hall with her documentary about Misty Copeland.
 Her shorts are featured on The Criterion Channel, Netflix, Amazon, Filmmaker Magazine, and NOWNESS, among others.

-Lily co-created and performed in TERRAIN: A Docu-Dream.
-This expanded cinema installation brings together dance, documentary, 360-degree immersive video, virtual interactivity, and spatial design.
-Baldwin also co-directed THROUGH YOU, an award-winning VR installation in which The New York Times noted “Movement and gesture take possession of the viewer in a way that has never been replicated.”
+Lily explores the intersection of performance and technology in TERRAIN: A DOCU-DREAM (Venice Film Festival), an expanded cinema installation bringing together dance, documentary, 360-degree immersive video, virtual interactivity, and spatial design.
+Baldwin co-directed THROUGH YOU (Sundance), an award-winning VR installation in which The New York Times noted “Movement and gesture take possession of the viewer in a way that has never been replicated.”

 She is the founder of STOP STALKING US, a nonprofit that unites people impacted by the dangerous, often invisible, crime of stalking.
 In the works: A feature film PROFANE, her mythic thriller inspired by Lilith.